 Located about 15 minutes north of Whistler Village, the Rainbow Lake Trail offers a steady workout.
 Rainbow Lake Hike provides good exercise with great reward.
-Hike through a dense rainforest and along a crashing creek.
-Visit a beautiful waterfall and a serene mountain lake.
-Climbing about 850 metres (2,789 feet) over eight kilometres, this trail is the perfect day hike, taking the average hiker five to six hours round-trip.
+Hike through a dense rainforest along a crashing creek before passing a beautiful waterfall and a serene mountain lake.
+Climbing about 850m (2,789 feet) over 8km, this trail is the perfect day hike, taking the average hiker 5 to 6 hours round trip.
 Winding its way through the forest, this well-maintained trail features bridges and boardwalks, leading you over a creek and marshlands.

-If you’re keen to camp or hike further, walk the trail around Rainbow Lake for an extra three kilometres to Hanging Lake, where you’ll find camp spots.
-Located nine kilometres past Rainbow Lake, you’ll find another mountain jewel called Madeley Lake.
-The trails to Hanging and Madeley Lakes are not as clearly marked – so grab a trail map at the Visitor Centre in Whistler Village.
+If you’re keen to camp or hike further, walk the trail around Rainbow Lake for an extra 3km to Hanging Lake, where you’ll find camp spots.
+Located 9km past Rainbow Lake, you’ll find another mountain jewel called Madeley Lake.
+The trails to Hanging and Madeley Lakes are not as clearly marked – so be sure to grab a trail map at the Visitor Centre in Whistler Village!